clojuredocs/guides/articles/tutorials/introduction.md

 We won't discuss reference types further in this tutorial.
 Perhaps someone will write a good topical guide...

-## Macros

-Macros are like functions which take as arguments regular Clojure code (which is, after all, just a list of expressions and (usually nested) other lists), and returns the code transformed / expanded in some useful way.

-You write macros to add new syntax to the Clojure language, and usually it's only done when necessary, after you've already gotten as far as you can with plain functions.

-Macros are created using `defmacro`.
-Writing them involves manipulating lists (Clojure code), just like you've already seen.
-Though quoting and unquoting is used to control evaluation of the code you're handling.

-Macro calls in your code get expanded at compile-time, right before the rest of your code is compiled.

-This tutorial does not discuss macros further.

 ## Not Covered In This Tutorial